 As part of the commonsense, managed-solutions approach Machine Inc. provides customers, our ship to stock program combines lean principles, accuracy, dependability, and trust to your supply chain.

-Our high-quality components can be shipped directly into your stock and are ready to feed your production line upon delivery.
+We ship our high-quality components directly into your stock and are ready to feed your production line upon delivery.
 Our track record for quality and efficiency save you time and cost.
 Machine Inc. has the systems, process, and products audits firmly established that allow for the stable maintenance of this program.
-Our AS9100D and ISO 9001:2015 certifications ensure that quality and traceability is paramount to manufacturing all products to exact specifications.
+Our AS9100D and ISO 9001:2015 quality certifications ensure that quality and traceability is paramount to manufacturing all products to exact specifications.

 Trust is a cornerstone philosophy of how we do business.
 It is through business models like our highly successful and reliable ship to stock program that we have enduring customer relationships.